Joint Japan World Bank Group Scholarship Program 2020/2021 for Students in Developing Countries

 - tuition and the cost of basic medical and accident insurance usually obtained through the university;

 - a monthly subsistence allowance to cover living expenses, including books.

-The proposed program of study should start during the academic year 2013/2014 for a maximum duration of two years.
+Duration: The proposed program of study should start during the academic year 2020/2021 for a maximum duration of two years.

-To be taken at (country): One of the preferred university (see link below)
+To be taken at (country): One of the preferred universities (see in Program Webpage Link below)

-Applicants are strongly encouraged to use the on-line application form available in English, French, or Spanish
+How to Apply: Applicants are strongly encouraged to use the online application form available in English, French, or Spanish.